 When I tell people they should buy a 2-in-1, systems like the HP Spectre x360 are the reason why.
 It's got all of the utility of a standard laptop, with the flexibility and intimate usability of a tablet.
-You also get rakish good looks, and it comes with one of Intel's new 7th-Gen Core i CPUs (Kaby Lake), which gives the HP Spectre x360 top-notch performance and impressive battery life in a stunningly thin chassis.
+You also get rakish good looks, up to an Intel Core i7 CPU, and even a 4K display with stylus support if you want it.
 And with a starting price of just $1,050 ($1,300 as reviewed), the Spectre offers an exceedingly premium and adaptable system for a surprisingly agreeable price.

 What I love most about the Spectre x360 is how precise it feels.
 If the hard edges on its all-aluminum body were any sharper, they'd cut you, and the polished sides provide a great highlight accent to the Spectre x360's large swaths of smooth brushed metal.
 Simply put, the Spectre x360 is one of the most attractive laptops on the market, 2-in-1 or otherwise.